spring-attic/scripts/README.md

     VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port15672,tcp,,15672,,15672"
     VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port5672,tcp,,5672,,5672"

-### fig alternative on a mac
+### Docker alternative on a mac

-If you prefer not to use docker/fig you can install mongo, rabbit and redis:
+If you prefer not to use docker-compose you can install mongo, rabbit and redis:

     brew install mongodb rabbitmq redis